 Development of liquid biopsy strategies for metastatic bladder cancer

-Our early work suggests that mutations detected in ctDNA accurately reflect cancer itself.
-We plan to identify alterations in the ctDNA of hundreds of Canadians with metastatic bladder cancer that are being treated with chemotherapy or immunotherapy.
-We will then determine which mutations can predict a patient’s subsequent response to treatment using our rare combination of cancer bioinformatics and clinical oncology.
+Our work suggests that mutations detected in ctDNA accurately reflect cancer itself.
+We have identified alterations in the ctDNA of hundreds of Canadians with metastatic bladder cancer that are being treated with chemotherapy or immunotherapy.
+Currently, we are working to determine which mutations can predict a patient’s subsequent response to treatment using our rare combination of cancer bioinformatics and clinical oncology.
 Success with this work will also help explain why some metastatic bladder cancers are intrinsically responsive or resistant to the most commonly used therapies.

 Detecting druggable DNA repair defects in metastatic prostate cancer

 Global sequencing efforts have revealed that germline or somatic defects to DNA damage repair genes (e.g. BRCA2) are present in 20-30% of mCRPC patients and that these patients may be susceptible to genotoxic chemotherapies, DNA repair inhibitors, or even immunotherapy.
 There is an urgent need for practical biomarkers to identify patients with actionable DNA repair defects in their tumours, and for clinical development of effective therapeutic agents to exploit this cancer-specific weakness.

 We are determining the precise frequency of therapeutically-targetable DNA damage repair defects that can be identified via liquid biopsy.
 We are interrogating the proportion of defects that are biallelic (i.e. lead to complete loss of wildtype function), and whether they are always associated with downstream signatures of defective DNA repair.

 Testing ctDNA as a predictive biomarker in a precision oncology clinical trial